 Villefranche-de-Conflent lies at the edge of the French Pyrenees and has made us want to come back to this region to fully explore it.
-It’s a tiny town with just a few streets and a fantastic view of the Fort de Liberia located higher up the mountain.
+Unlike the previous South of France cities, Villefranche-de-Conflent is a tiny town with just a few streets and a fantastic view of the Fort de Liberia located higher up the mountain.

 You can hike up to it in about 20 minutes and the views alone are well worth that effort.

-But it was the fortress itself that really amazed us.
+But it was the fortress itself that amazed us.
 We frequently visit castles when we travel and so our standards have become pretty high.
 This one had it all.
-A well-signed and logical route, explanations at every room you entered, a proper ground plan, accessible defense wall and a tunnel of a 1,000 steps leading back to the town.
+A well-signaled and logical route, explanations at every room you entered, a proper ground plan, an accessible defense wall, and a tunnel of 1,000 steps leading back to the town.

-The entry fee is €7 and we both felt that was a fair price.
+The entry fee was €7 at the time of writing and we both felt that was a fair price.